Press ESC to close

 Load testing measures how well the application behaves under simultaneous users or requests.
 The primary goal is to detect bottlenecks and possible limits.

-Stress testing pushes the application beyond normal operating conditions to assess how it handles failures, extreme loads, and recovery.
+Stress testing seeks to put the application beyond its normal operating conditions to manage how it copes with failure or extreme loads, in addition to recovery.

-Spike testing evaluates how the application behaves during sudden, significant increases in load and tests its resilience to abrupt spikes in activity.
+Spike testing aims to gauge how the application behaves when the load suddenly spikes to large levels and tests how resilient it is to a chronic, abrupt spike in activity.

-Scalability testing examines whether the application can handle growth in users, data, and load, and how it scales up or down.
+Scalability testing examines whether the application can tolerate growth, more users, more data, and more load growth, and how it scales both up and down.

-Also known as soak testing, endurance testing runs the system under sustained load for extended periods to identify issues such as memory leaks or long-term performance degradation.
+Also known as soak testing.
+Running the system under sustained load for a long time to find issues like memory leaks or long-term degradation of performance.

-Volume testing ensures the system can handle large amounts of data in databases and through transactions.
+Volume testing ensures the system can handle large volumes of data both in the database and through transactional data.

-Stability testing checks whether the system remains functional over time under various environmental or load conditions.
+Stability testing simply checks whether the system remains functional over time while being subjected to several different environmental or load conditions.

-Stability testing assesses robustness and reliability over time.
+Stability testing tests robustness and reliability over time.

 Other Types of Testing